keystonejs/keystone/.changeset/silver-bottles-drum.md

 '@keystone-6/fields-document': major
 ---

-This release contains substantial changes to the component blocks API and the addition of array fields in component blocks.
-The breaking changes are entirely about defining components, _no data migration_ is required.
+This release contains substantial changes to the underlying document-editor component block interfaces, with the addition of array fields.
+The breaking changes are only for defining components, _no database migration is needed_.

-The main breaking changes that will affect all usages of component blocks are:
+The primary breaking changes for component blocks are:

-- In the arguments to the `component` function from `@keystone-6/fields-document/component-blocks`, the following have been renamed
+- For the arguments to the `component` function from `@keystone-6/fields-document/component-blocks`, the following properties have been renamed
   - `component` -> `preview`
   - `props` -> `schema`
-- To access the preview props for the inner fields on an object field, you need to access `.fields.something` instead of `.something`
+- When using the fields within your preview component - as defined by your component `.schema` (previous `.props`) - you now use `props.fields.{innerFieldName}` instead of `props.{innerFieldName}`.
+For example, `props.fields.title` instead of `props.title`.
+For a nested example, `props.fields.someObject.fields.title` instead of `props.someObject.title`.

-- The React element to render a child field is now at `props.element` instead of being `props`
+- The React element to render for a child field is now `props.{innerFieldName}.element` instead of `props.{innerFieldName}`.

-As an example, the change needed for updating the "Hero" component block that can be seen on https://keystonejs.com/docs/guides/document-field-demo are shown below
+As an example, the changes needed for updating the "Hero" component block as seen on https://keystonejs.com/docs/guides/document-field-demo is shown shown below

 ```diff
    hero: component({